Moving from Detroit to Lansing, MI

 Best movers from Detroit to Lansing

-Safeway Moving is our top-rated full-service pick for larger moves from Detroit to Lansing.
-With 14 years in the moving industry and service throughout Michigan, they're a strong fit for intrastate moves of 91 miles.
+Safeway Moving is our best overall value pick for full-service moves from Detroit to Lansing.
+With 14 years in the moving industry, statewide service throughout Michigan, and a 4.9 out of 5 stars moveBuddha rating, Safeway Moving handles intrastate moves of 91 miles with the logistics infrastructure most local operators can't match.

 Moving the reverse route?
 We've got you covered with our Lansing to Detroit guide.